Analytic solution to pseudo-Landau levels in strongly bent graphene nanoribbons: Transport of bent graphene nanoribbons

+We first note that the width of a pseudo Landau level in the momentum space decreases with an increased Landau level index $n$ as illustrated in Fig.~\ref{fig8}(a).
+In fact, a higher pseudo Landau level has a more extensive wave function because of more nodes in the Hermite polynomial $H_n(\cdot)$ in Eq.~(\ref{eigenvec}), making it easier to touch the edges of the nanoribbon and thus more confined in the momentum space due to the monotonic dependence of $l_0$ on $k_x$ [cf., Figs.~\ref{fig3}(b)-\ref{fig3}(d) and Eq.~(\ref{domain_BZ})].
+Consequently, all the pseudo Landau levels are phenomenologically bounded between two projected Dirac cones [Fig.~\ref{fig8}(a)]

+which are the projected spectra of the Bloch Hamiltonian $\mathcal H_{\bm k}$ with the parameters in Eq.~(\ref{Bloch_periodic}) set to $t_{1,2}=t(\pm\tfrac{W}{2})$, $t_3=t$, and $k_y=\pm \tfrac{2\pi}{3a}$ as well as the strong strain counterparts of $\epsilon_{\text{max}}^{\text{DC}}$.
+Denoting the ends of the $n$th pseudo Landau level as $k_n^{l,r}$, whose values are determined by finding the crossings of the projected Dirac cones [Eq.~(\ref{Dirac_proj})] with the pseudo Landau levels [Eq.~(\ref{pLL})], we find the real-space range of the $n$th pseudo Landau levels to be $[l_0(k_n^l), l_0(k_n^r)]$.
+At $l_0(k_n^{l,r})$, the pseudo Landau levels begin to evolve into marginal energy bands, whose dispersions are governed by

+which is obtained by linearizing the nanoribbon Bloch Hamiltonian [Eq.~(\ref{Bloch_ribbon})] around $l_0(k_n^{l,r}) =\ell_0(k_n^{l,r}+\tfrac{2\pi}{\delta_x})$.
+The first two terms of Eq.~(\ref{H_margin}) turn out to be a Dirac Hamiltonian [cf., Eq.~(\ref{Dirac_ribbon})] characterizing pseudo Landau levels centered at $l_0(k_n^{l,r})$, while the last term can be understood as a shift to the guiding center.
+However, it is critically important to note that such a term must not be absorbed into the Dirac Hamiltonian, because the absorption would relocate the guiding center to somewhere outside the allowed scope of the $n$th pseudo Landau level.
+In the vicinity of $k_n^{l,r}$, where the linearization [Eq.~(\ref{H_margin})] of the nanoribbon Bloch Hamiltonian is legitimate, the last term in Eq.~(\ref{H_margin}) can be treated as a perturbation.
+Performing the perturbation calculations for $\tilde{\mathcal h}_{k_x,y}^2$, we find the first order correction to the eigenvalue to be $t^2 [1- \cos(\frac{1}{2}k_x\delta_x)/\cos(\frac{1}{2}k_n^{l,r}\delta_x)]^2$, which is doubly degenerate due to the particle-hole symmetry.
+Therefore, the analytic dispersions of the marginal energy bands are

-We note that Eqs.~(\ref{pLL}) and~(\ref{margin}) together with flat edge bands at the neutrality point constitute an artificial band structure [Fig.~\ref{fig5}(b)] highly mimicking the numerical one [Fig.~\ref{fig5}(a)].
-It thus should phenomenologically capture the transport of the numerical energy bands as well.
+We note that Eqs.~(\ref{pLL}) and~(\ref{margin}) together with the flat topological edge bands at the charge neutrality point constitute an artificial band structure [Fig.~\ref{fig8}(b)] that satisfactorily mimics the numerical band structure [Fig.~\ref{fig8}(a)].
+We thus expect such a band structure can phenomenologically capture the transport associated with the numerical energy bands.